 Poshmark is an online marketplace to buy and sell gently used items, mostly geared to designer and name brand clothing.
-Buying and selling is mainly done through the app, although you can also do this from the desktop version of the website.

 In This Article

 If you have higher-end clothes you want to sell or are in the market for some brand-named clothing, then Poshmark is the right app for you.

 As a fashion consumer myself, I found Poshmark a great way to get deals on my favorite brands and make a buck or two selling my designer jeans.

 The app was first launched over 8 years ago by Silicon Valley entrepreneur Manish Chandra, former founder of the online shopping site, Kaboodle.

 Poshmark embraces a socially-focused buying and selling experience.
 Potential buyers can “like” items and ask you questions directly on the page the item is listed.
 They can also follow your closet if they like your style.